h7shin/audiosearchengine/README.md

 What does the program do?

-	Suppose a student has a recorded section of some audio file, but he/she cannot remember the song name or the ring-tone name.
+	Suppose a case where a student has a recorded section of some audio file, or a small preview of a music file, but he/she cannot remember the song name or the ring-tone name.
 He/she can search for similar audio files in the database with the best waveform alignments.

 	You can adjust the level of stringency to balance the speed and quality of the search.